Lemophile/KrakenNet/README.md

 ### for kraken method (the one i created)
 - Random path generation and method rotation (GET, POST, HEAD)
 - Dynamic User-Agent switching
-- Optional HTTP proxy support via `http.txt` (You can replace it by your proxies file if you want)
+- HTTP proxy support via `http.txt` (You can replace it by your proxies file if you want)
 - Cloudflare bypass mode
 - Live statistics during and after attack (success, fail, RPS, server status)
 - Detection of server downtime (HTTP 500/502/503/504)